Pawel-Albert/utilities-for-testing-extension/README.md

 - "Simple form filler"
   > It will populate all fields(if they exists) in a register form - locale for this data (custom and fakerjs) is "pl".
   > CSS selectors used where designed to work with company specific sites (around 9 sites with with only moderate variation).
-  > To use it you can choose it from context menu UI, or user provided default shortcut that is 'ALT + 2'.
+  > To use it you can choose it from context menu UI, or use provided default shortcut that is 'ALT + 2'.
 - "Simple form filler EN"
   > It will populate all fields(if they exists) in a register form - locale for this data (custom and fakerjs) is "en-NG".
   > Fields and css selectors are similar to 'base' version but not to extent to safely use same patterns.
-  > It's not avaliable in context menu UI, to use it user can press default shortcut that was set to 'ALT + 3'.
+  > It's not avaliable in context menu UI, to use it use can press default shortcut that was set to 'ALT + 3'.

 ## Todo